campellcl/BarcodeReader/README.md

 6. No continuous integration?
 No test cases?
 No code coverage statistics?
     1. Don't worry, I am suffering ample embarassment for publishing this software without including the above.
-    2. My employer emphisized speed on this implementation, not best Software Engineering practices.
+    2. I emphisized speed on this implementation, not best Software Engineering practices.
     3. I **do not** make a habit of publishing software without testing, code coverage, and preferribly continuous integration; this software is an exception to that rule.